exoscale/deps-modules/README.md

 * we want all this to require no juggling with aliases, injecting files in the tools.deps loading chain, no use of a new binary.
 A developer should be able to just look briefly at one of the deps.edn file in a module and get going.
+Having to run a command when dependencies are modified is, in our opinion, less intrusive than the alternative solutions we found that do this at "runtime".

 In order to do this we decided to created a simple clj tool that reads a `.deps-versions.edn` file from the project root, containing map of